mevimo/youbit/README.md

 The idea is that YouTube will still allocate the same bitrate, but since the video is twice as long and all-black frames can be compressed away almost entirely, we will have twice the bandwidth per actual data-holding frame.
 In practice, this only works a little: video's with zero frames have a lower bitrate, but not half.
 1080p video's seem to get a bitrate of 7000, compared to the usual 10200.

 This is still a useful ~40% effective inrease in effective available bandwidth, leading to less errors and a potentially higher information density.
-On higher resolutions however, the use of zero frames seems to be detrimental.
+> On higher resolutions however, the use of zero frames seems to be detrimental.
 Use at your own discretion.

+## What options should I use?
+The default ones.